 Figure 2 illustrates the network topology for the proposed scheme, showing a random deployment of sensor nodes (e.g., N1 through N21).
-According to this deployment, N1 acts as the source and N9 as the destination.
-The tokens T01 to T21 are issued parallelly.
-The message broadcasting mechanism determines each node's status, classifying them as either active or inactive, through the token distribution process.
-Following the broadcast of the "hello" message, the nodes that respond are "active nodes", whereas those which doesn't respond are "inactive nodes".
-It's important to note that an idle node has the potential to attain the active status; hence, TM maintains a continuous vigil, by ensuring all node information is monitored and updated accordingly.
-The execution operation is initiated by TM, which controls both cooperative and non-cooperative node list problems, thereby affirming the issuance of tokens to all active nodes as described in the algorithm.
+Here, N1 is the source and N9 the destination.
+Tokens T01-T21 are issued simultaneously.
+The status of each node is decided by the message broadcasting mechanism which classifies nodes either as active or inactive considering the distribution of tokens.
+The nodes responding to the broadcasting of a message containing the word hello are considered as active nodes and the ones that fail to respond are considered as inactive nodes.
+A dormant node can be activated; therefore, the TM is constantly on alert which makes sure that all the information about the nodes are under observation and updated accordingly.
+The execution is initiated with the TM which controls the cooperative and non-cooperative node list problems, hence ensuring that tokens are issued to all the active nodes as indicated in the algorithm.